 The consequence of non functioning drain-tiles might be water seeping through the porous concrete foundation or leaving a damp mark on the basement floor or foundation wall or more serious basement flooding.
 The vast majority of blocked drain-tile repairs calls for the excavation and replacement of the clogged section.

-Basement Flooding Caused By Water Run-Off: Grading Problem.
+Basement Flooding Is A Grading Problem.

 Do you notice your landscape or property grade allows water to flow towards your home rather than away?
 Heavy rains could be overwhelming your drain-tiles and sump pump capacity which means basement flooding.
 Your solution can involve building up soil around your home or grading your land to force rain water away from your home.
 The less water around your home the better.

-Don’t Forget to Maintain Your Sump Pump.
+Clean, Maintain Your Sump Pump.

 - If your sump pump is not working or sump pit is full of debris your basement will flood.
 Sump pump maintenance is a must especially after a heavy rain.